Scalar conservation laws with stochastic forcing: Comparison, uniqueness, entropy solution and regularity

 The proof of the proposition is classical.
 Choosing test functions $\varphi(x,t,\xi)=\rho(x,t)\eta'(\xi)$ in \refe{eq:kineticupre} and using the inequality $m\eta''\geq 0$ gives \refe{eq:timeweakentropy}.
 Conversely, starting from \refe{eq:timeweakentropy}, one defines the measure $m$ (actually $\partial^2_\xi m$) by

 and then derives \refe{eq:kineticupre}.
 See \cite{PerthameBook} for precise references.

 It is clear also that a weak entropy solution, satisfying $u(0)=u_0$, is a time-weak entropy solution, while, for the converse assertion, time-continuity of the solution is required.
 We have seen that a kinetic solution is continuous in time, it follows that it is indeed a weak entropy solution.
+Then, taking $\eta(u) = |u|^p$ and $\theta=1$ in \eqref{eq:weakentropy}, it is classical to prove that \eqref{eq:integrabilityu} is satisfied.